OsaPL/Versus-Brawl/README.md

 2. **How do I select amount of players?**

-I mean, its on the screen but ok.
-Player nr 1 has to hold `item` key and press corresponding buttons for players number.
-`crouch` for 2 players
-`jump` for 3 players
-`attack` for 4 players
+Go to the `Settings -> Game -> Local Players`.
+If you're already on a level, you'll need to go back to the main menu and load the map again (or do a full map reload `F10` where supported).

 4. **How do I enable coop on a level?**

-You need to press `skip_dialogue` on the gamepads.
+Just set `Local Players` and launch a level.
 Not all custom levels are supported atm.
-Please, dont message me if its incompatible, let the mapper know.
+Please, dont message me if its incompatible, you should let the mapper know. (there is a mapping guidelines)

+For already coop supported old levels, set `Local Players` to `1` for compatibility.

 3. **What does `<action here>` key correspond to?**